Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Foods that can cause false hyperhidrosis:

-• spicy dishes, supplied with many seasonings;
+• spicy dishes with lots of seasonings;

 • marinades and sauces;